Jimmy Tingle: Jimmy Tingle's Off-Broadway Theater

 From 2002 to 2007 he served as owner, principal performer and producing director of Jimmy Tingle's OFF BROADWAY Theater in Somerville, Massachusetts, which presented over 200 productions and/or co productions from the worlds of comedy, music, theater, television, radio, political events and kids shows during its five years of existence.
 In August 2007 JTOB was voted “Best of Boston" in "Theater Alternative" category by Boston Magazine.

 Education

-A 1997 graduate of UMass Dartmouth with a degree in history, Tingle returned to school, earning a master's degree from Harvard Kennedy School in 2010; he was selected to give an address at Harvard's commencement ceremony that year.
+A 1977 graduate of Southeastern Massachusetts University (now UMass Dartmouth) with a degree in history, Tingle returned to school, earning a master's degree from the Harvard Kennedy School in 2010; he was selected to give an address at Harvard's commencement ceremony that year.

 Politics

 Tingle is a member of the Democratic Party.
 In October 2017, he announced that he would run for the office of Lieutenant Governor of Massachusetts.
 In the Democratic primary election held on September 4, 2018, Tingle was defeated by attorney Quentin Palfrey.